lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 echo "This step is automatically injected in your workflow as part of the governance of the company"
 ```

-A second quick win is to add an icon to your extension which will allow to make it more recognizable.
-In the folder of your decorator, add a folder named "images" et put an image in PNG format (size should 128x128 pixels).
+A second quick win is to add an icon to your extension which will make it more recognizable.
+In the folder of your decorator, add a folder named "images" et put an image in PNG format (size should 128 x 128 pixels).
 Then reference this icon in the *vss-extension.json* by adding:

 ```json
 "icons": {